 For information about the event coordination services we offer faculty and staff, please visit our Conference Planning page.

-Call for Presenters for the August 2017 Grad Academy and Grading Symposium:
+Call for Presenters: August 2018 Grad Academy and Grading Symposium

 CITL organizes several annual conferences targeted to instructional staff and faculty: